Call Toll Free in the US: 1-800-419-4601

 Many colleges require two essays, or “personal statements,” a short one and a longer one.
-The Common Application requires one of 150 words or less, which elaborates on one of your extracurricular or work activities, and one of at least 250 words.
+The Common Application requires one of 150 words or less, which elaborates on one of your extracurricular or work activities, and one of 250-500 words.

-The longer essay gives you several options, including the subject of your choice.
-Topics include writing about a person who has had a significant influence on you; an issue of significance (personal, local, national or global) and its importance to you; and how your personal background will add to the college’s diversity.
+The longer essay can essentially be about anything, since “topic of your choice” is an option.
+Other suggestions include writing about a person who has had a significant influence on you; an issue of significance (personal, local, national or global) and its importance to you; and how your personal background will add to the college’s diversity.

-Some colleges that accept the Common Application also ask for an additional, school-specific admissions essay.
+Some colleges that accept the Common App also ask for an additional, school-specific admissions essay.
 Be sure to check with the college before submitting your application.

 Other topics to shy away from include sex, drugs and alcohol, partying and your boyfriend/girlfriend (no matter how great he/she may be!).
 If you’re writing about a trip you took, don’t make it sound like a travelogue.
 Writing about how a painting at the Louvre changed the way you think about art is good (especially if art is one of your main interests).
 Writing about how amazing your hotel in Paris was — not good (unless you’re planning to become a hotelier).